tastybug/zettelkasten/catalog/gcp/gcp-runnings-applications.md

 ### App Engine

-This is a bit weird: each GCP project can contain a single App Engine application.
+Each GCP project can contain a __single__ App Engine application.
+An application can consist of multiple different services though.

+![app engine model](./pics/gcp-app-engine-application-model.png)

+#### Flavors: Standard vs Flexible

+App Engine comes in flavors `App Engine Standard Environment` and `App Engine Flexible Environment`.
+This applies at the service level, so you can use both flavors in the same App Engine project.

+Standard:
+* runs in a sandbox
+* very fast deployment
+* the service needs to be highly elastic
+* the service is written in a supported framework and version (e.g. Java 8, 11, 17; Go 1.11 etc)
+* scales to zero if there is no traffic
+* price based on instance hours

+Flexible:
+* runs a Docker container on a opaque Compute Engine VM (which is restarted weekly!)
+* deployments take longer as they go through Cloud Build
+* has a consistent traffic flow and/or is fine with slow elasticity
+* can be any kind of framework, even native code
+* the service requires access to services or resources in a Compute Engine network
+* minimum of 1 instance
+* price based on vCPU, memory and persistent disk claim

 An application is a logical frame around a number of services (concrete applications in a supported language like Java, Go, Node, PHP, Py, Ruby), allowing those services to talk to each other.
 A service can exist in multiple versions and at the version level, the service instance is available.

-![app engine model](./pics/gcp-app-engine-application-model.png)

 You start with a given application and add a `app.yaml` file with metadata to it, helping App Engine to understand it.

+#### Deploying App Engine Versions
 Service delivery can be done with `gcloud app deploy --version=one --quiet`.
 Once deployed, it is available under this URL scheme: `https://VERSION-dot-SERVICE-dot-PROJECT_ID.REGION_ID.r.appspot.com`.
 (Note: region_id is not same as region name. `uc` is for example the id for `us-central`).

-Scaling is described as "automated".